-After receiving your first college award letter, you may still have questions about the different options that are available to you.
-Perhaps you weren’t offered any scholarships or financial aid but you were offered a federal loan – or maybe you were offered both.
-What’s the difference between gift aid and student loans?
-What needs to be paid back, and what’s yours to keep?
-We help to answer some of your questions.
+First, congratulations on getting your first college award letter.
+Whether you’ve read the letter once or a few times for it to sink in, you may still have questions about the different options available to you.
+Perhaps there was no mention of any financial aid or scholarships but you were offered a federal loan – or maybe you were offered all of the above.

 What is gift aid?